radekstepan/burnchart/README.md

 Then visit [http://127.0.0.1:3000/](http://127.0.0.1:3000/).

+The **orange line** - this represents you closing the Issues as you go through them.
+When you hover over it you will see, for each day, what the closed Issues were and how many points are left.

+The **blue line** - this represents the dropping size of the outstanding Issues planned for the iteration/Milestone.

 There is nothing to save in a database so each refresh of the page fetches all of the latest information from GitHub.

 Enjoy!